 It can often be difficult to realize you may have a drinking problem, or may even be an alcoholic.
 You may think your drinking isn’t a problem because you don’t consume large amounts of alcohol, or you go days or weeks without drinking.
 However even if you don’t drink very often, it’s still possible develop problems and abuse of alcohol, which can ultimately lead to alcoholism.
-There are challenges in deciphering a problem drinking from alcoholism, there’s a thin line between the two, however the following are symptoms generally associated with alcoholism:
+Although it is challenging to differentiate problem drinking and alcoholism, the following symptoms are usually associated with alcoholism:

 - Inability to control and limit the amount of alcohol you drink